liamw1/oxibooru/docs/BENCHMARKS.md

     | szurubooru        |      2490 |
     | oxibooru          |       125 |

-    Here Oxibooru is almost 20x faster than Szurubooru!
+    This is where Oxibooru starts to shine; it's almost 20x faster than Szurubooru here!
 One big thing that helps Oxibooru go fast here is that it keeps track of usage counts for each tag with triggers rather than counting them every time.
-This does come at a cost (slower updates), but I think this trade-off is worth it for read-heavy applications like this.
+This does come at a cost (slightly slower updates), but I think this trade-off is worth it for read-heavy applications like this.

 - One very common use case is to search for posts with a particular tag.
 Let's search for all posts with the tag `tagme`.